SecureStackCo/actions-exposure/README.md

 `$ bloodhound-cli recon --help`

-## Getting your SecureStack API Key
+## Create your SecureStack API Key and save as GitHub Secret

 1. Log in to [SecureStack](https://app.securestack.com) and go to the Profile -> GENERATE KEY screen.
 2. Generate an API key and copy the value.
-3. Paste into the value of a secret called SECURESTACK_API_KEY_SECRET in the GitHub repo settings.
+3. Go to Settings for your GitHub repository and click on Secrets at the bottom left.
+4. Create a new secret named SECURESTACK_API_KEY_SECRET and paste the value from step 2 into the field.

-## Getting your SecureStack Application ID
+## Retreiving your SecureStack Application ID

 1. Log in to [SecureStack](https://app.securestack.com).
 2. Open the application you wish to analyse.